June 6, 2025, 5:59 am | Read time: 8 minutes

 The Last of Us (Part 1)

-For many, the first part of “The Last of Us” epitomizes a great story game.
+For many, the first part of “The Last of Us” epitomizes a good story game.
 It’s no wonder that the successful network HBO turned the video game into a blockbuster series.
 The plot, the core of the title, almost seems clichéd on paper.

 Amidst this turmoil, the smuggler Joel is tasked with escorting the teenager Ellie across North America.
 The young girl seems to be immune to the fungal mutation after being bitten by a mutant.
 Could she possibly be the key to a widespread cure?